DNNCommunity/DNNDocs/content/administrators/building-your-site/administrators-building-your-site-overview/index.md

 6. Test your site.
 7. Publish your site.

+> [!Tip]
-Tip: The [Site Wizard](xref:module-site-wizard) is a quick way to configure the basic settings for a site, change the design, and apply a template.
+> The [Site Wizard](xref:module-site-wizard) is a quick way to configure the basic settings for a site, change the design, and apply a template.